wxg4net/awesome-revelation/README.md

  The rule matching functions must conform to `awful.rules.match` prototypes.

- For client matching rules, we follow the same syntax as awful.rules with one perk; if `rule.any == true`, then we call the `config.match.any` function.
+ For client matching rules, we follow the same syntax as awful.rules expects.
+ If `rule.any == true`, then we call the `config.match.any` function.

 to change the settings, use: